gnebbia/vim_notes/README.md

                  "string
 * `[[` "move the cursor to the previous textual section
 * `]]` "move the cursor to the next textual section

+We can also move the window with respect to the cursor, e.g.,:

+* `zz` "the cursor will be at the center of the screen
+* `z.` "the cursor will be at the center of the screen and the cursor will be "put at the beginning of the line
+* `zt` "scroll the screen so the cursor is at the top
+* `zb` "scroll the screen so the cursor is at the bottom

+## Modify Text

+* `gq` "format lines to 'textwidth' length
+* `o`  "insert newline below
+* `O`  "insert newline on current line
+* `I`  "moves cursor at the beginning of line and enters in insert mode
+* `A`  "moves cursor at the end of line and enters in insert mode

 ## Search and Replace